NowLoadY/mc-server-installer/README.md

 Choice:
 ```
 # :)
-If you are interested in this tool, please check [Link](https://github.com/matthew-salerno/mc-server-installer)
+If you are interested in this tool, please check [Link](https://github.com/matthew-salerno/mc-server-installer)  and [Link](https://github.com/kz6fittycent/mc-server-installer)